PaoyangLab/PeTEM/README.md

     AT1TE00025  Chr1  17024  18924  0  +  RC/Helitron
     AT1TE00030  Chr1  18331  18642  0  -  DNA/HAT
     ```

+    ℹ️ How to get the files
+    > Processed TE annotation files from 18 species are available [here](https://github.com/PaoyangLab/PeTEM/releases/tag/TE_annotation)

 - **Methylation Data**
   > CGmap is a file format designed to store and share single-base resolution DNA methylation data.